e-sensing/sits/README.md

 ### Installation

-Please install the SITS package from github, making sure you have the latest version of the other packages it requires:
+Please install sits package from github, making sure you have the latest version of the other packages it requires:

 ``` r
 devtools::install_github("e-sensing/sits")